samermelhem02/foo-training/README.md

 # foo-training
-This version is for exercise 3
+This version is for exercise 4

-# Validation
+# Redis Cache
-NotNull and Size validations were added to the product name (pname)
+A cache was made for the products in the findAll() method in ProductService class.